duct-framework/router.reitit/README.md

 - `:routes` - the Reitit routing data
 - `:middleware` - a vector of middleware to apply to the Ring handler
 - `:data` - data to add to every Reitit route
-- `:default-handler` - a default handlers for error conditions
+- `:handlers` - a vector of handlers to fall back

 The `:data` key takes a map and acts as it does in Reitit, except for the following keys: